 The following programs assist local governments with needed improvements to local roads, highways and bridges.

-Assists municipalities with costs associated with increased traffic and maintenance on roads that connect segments of the State Trunk Highway System.
+Connecting Highway Aids - This program provides municipalities with assistance for costs associated with increased traffic and maintenance on roads that connect segments of the State Highway System.

-Helps defray county costs for the improvement and maintenance of public roads within county forests.
+County Forest Road Aids - Counties may receive assistance to defray costs for the improvement and maintenance of public roads within county forests.

-Provides financial assistance to local governments to repair any highway that has had significant damage due to a disaster event.
+- Disaster Damage Aids - Local governments may apply to receive financial assistance to repair any highway that has had significant damage due to a disaster event.

-Provides assistance to the Milwaukee County Sheriff’s Department for the costs of patrolling expressways within the county.
+- Expressway Policing Aids - The Milwaukee County Sheriff’s Department receives assistance for the costs of patrolling expressways within the county.

-The second largest program in WisDOT’s budget, GTA returns to local governments roughly 25% of all state-collected transportation revenues (fuel taxes and vehicle registration fees) - helping offset the cost of county and municipal road construction, maintenance, traffic and other transportation-related costs.
+- General Transportation Aids (GTA) - The second largest program in WisDOT’s budget, GTA returns to local governments roughly 25% of all state-collected transportation revenues (fuel taxes and vehicle registration fees) to help offset the cost of county and municipal road construction, maintenance, traffic and other transportation-related costs.

-Reimburses the cities of Milwaukee, Racine, Green Bay, Manitowoc and Two Rivers for costs associated with the operation of 10 lift bridges on connecting highways within these communities that provide connections to the State Trunk Highway System.
+- Lift Bridge Aids - The cities of Milwaukee, Racine, Green Bay, and Manitowoc are reimbursed for costs associated with the operation of nine lift bridges on connecting highways within these communities that provide connections to the State Highway System.

-Assists local governments in improving seriously deteriorating county highways, town roads, and city and village streets.
-The program has three basic components: County Highway Improvement (CHIP); Town Road Improvement (TRIP); and Municipal Street Improvement (MSIP).
-Three additional discretionary programs (CHIP-D, TRIP-D and MSIP-D) allow municipalities to apply for additional funds for high-cost road projects.
+- Local Roads Improvement Program (LRIP) - The LRIP assists local governments in improving seriously deteriorating county highways, town roads, and city and village streets.
+The program has three basic components: County Highway Improvement (CHI); Town Road Improvement (TRI); and Municipal Street Improvement (MSI).
+Three additional discretionary programs (CHID, TRID and MSID) allow municipalities to apply for additional funds for high-cost road project.

-The Local Roads Improvement Program (LRIP) Reports Application is a web-based program management tool for LRIP program staff and County Highway Commissioners, and provides local government officials with view access to LRIP reports and project-related information.
+- Local Roads Improvement Project Reports - The LRIP Reports Application is a web-based program management tool for LRIP program staff and County Highway Commissioners, and provides local government officials with view access to LRIP reports and project related information.

-The Signals and ITS Standalone Program (SISP) funds the installation, replacement or rehabilitation of traffic signals or intelligent transportation systems (ITS), not incidental to other improvement projects, on state and connecting highways.
+- Signals and ITS Standalone Program (SISP) - The SISP funds the installation, replacement or rehabilitation of traffic signals or intelligent transportation systems (ITS), not incidental to other improvement projects, on state and connecting highways.
 SISP funds are available for projects with greater than fifty percent cost associated with traffic signals or ITS hardware and construction.

-The Statewide Transportation Improvement Program (STIP) produces a four-year plan of highway and transit projects for the state of Wisconsin.
+- Statewide Transportation Improvement Program (STIP) - The STIP produces a four-year plan of highway and transit projects for the state of Wisconsin.
 Revised every year, the plan is a compilation of all highway (state or local) and transit (capital or operating) projects in urban and rural areas that propose to use federal funds.